 Identity theft prevention is not optional in 2026.
 Your data is already out there.
 The question is whether you have the layers of protection in place to prevent someone from using it.

 Freeze your credit.
 Use a password manager.
 Enable 2FA.
-These three actions, all free, block the vast majority of identity theft attempts.
-The 30 minutes it takes to set up these protections can save you months of dealing with fraudulent accounts, disputed charges, and damaged credit.
+These three actions — all free — block the vast majority of identity theft attempts.
+The checklist above tracks your progress.
+The risk assessment above tells you which gap to close first.

 Do it today.
 Not tomorrow.
 Not next week.
 Today.
 Your financial identity is worth 30 minutes of setup.